kfiry77/10bot/README.md

 pip3 install -r requirements.txt
 ```

-Execute the script ``main``` script initially, to acquire authentication tokens, you will get SMS with OTP, type it on the command line.
+Execute script ``main``` initially, to acquire authentication tokens, you will get SMS with OTP, type it on the command line.

 ```sh
 python3 main.py